Real-World Deployment of Cloud-based Autonomous Mobility Systems for Outdoor and Indoor Environments: Case Study: Indoor application

-For the asset tracking evaluation, the medical bed was tele-operated, starting from the position of Sensor Node 3.
-It will travel through the hallway, enter the room, and stop at the location of Sensor Node 1.
-As the medical bed moved through the hallway, real-time position estimates were generated through the cooperative sensing framework, enabling accurate tracking as the bed transitioned between the coverage zones of adjacent nodes.
-The primary objective of this test was to demonstrate the capability of the distributed sensor network to detect, localize, and track the medical bed accurately and reliably in real time.
-In addition, the test aimed to evaluate system performance metrics, including localization accuracy, communication latency, and tracking robustness during transitions between sensor coverage areas.
-These results provide valuable insights into the effectiveness of the proposed CAM framework for asset management applications.
+For the autonomous driving evaluation, the robot was controlled by a model predictive control (MPC) controller \cite{yang2024intelligent}, starting from the defined starting position to reach the goal position.
+As the robot moved through the hallway, real-time position estimates were generated through the cooperative sensing framework, enabling accurate tracking as the robot transitioned between the coverage zones of adjacent nodes.

-Fig.~\ref{AssestResult} presents sample images captured by Sensor Nodes 1 and 2 at selected time instances during the asset tracking evaluation.
-As shown, the onboard cameras successfully detect and identify both the medical bed and nearby individuals using trained neural networks.
-Based on these detections, the corresponding positions of the bed and person are then estimated by fusing the camera outputs with LiDAR point cloud data.
-In this particular example, the system focuses on tracking the medical bed; however, the same framework can be extended to recognize and track other types of medical equipment, such as medication carts, surgical carts, and similar assets commonly found in healthcare environments.
+Fig.~\ref{Fig: Indoor_tracking_results} presents images captured by ISN i, ii and the robot pose at selected time instances during the experiment.
+As shown, the proposed perception framework is able to detect and identify the robot accurately using trained neural networks.
+Based on these detections, the corresponding positions of the robot are then estimated by fusing the camera outputs with LiDAR point cloud data.
+In this particular example, the system focuses on tracking the medical-bed shape robot; however, the same framework can be extended to recognize and track other types of robots.